The Art of Military Commands Applied to Software Development

 Communicate the "What" behind each task

 You'll have developers on your team that work best with minimal supervision, while others may need more guidance.
 The latter may need a more specific rundown of what you expect them to do to achieve their goals.
-It is important to package it as a suggestion rather than a direct order.
+It is vital to package it as a suggestion instead of an order.
 Independent developers require much fewer suggestions on how to do their work.
+Read 7 Tips for Effective Communication in Remote Teams to learn valuable tips that will help you improve your communication.

 Distinguish between different types of developers

-Identify those under your wing that require more guidance than their independent counterparts.
+I identify those under my wing that require more guidance than their independent counterparts.
 It might be counterintuitive to micromanage such developers.
-Instead, offer suggestions and let them choose the best course of action with the end goal in mind.
+Instead, I offer suggestions and let them choose the best action with the end goal in mind.

 Regard your developers as your children

 This means motivating your developers.
-They are likely to write better code faster, push fewer errors, and voluntarily work longer hours when motivated.
-To achieve this, take an interest in their lives, and care about their work-life balance, and their software development career growth.
+They will probably write better code faster, push fewer errors, and voluntarily work more hours by being motivated.
+I achieve this by taking an interest in their lives and career growth and caring about their work-life balance.

 Do not mistake motivation for remuneration.
 Money attracts and retains employees but is seldom a great motivator.
 Employees want to feel happy about their jobs.